 Construction was completed in 1853, and Queen Victoria reigned until her death in 1901.
 Her son Edward VII ascended to the throne, and he is credited with an interior redesign of the palace, the remnants of which can still be seen today.

-The home of the current monarch, Queen Elizabeth II, and her family since 1952, Buckingham Palace remains the administrative headquarters of the royal family and the site of many official events and receptions.
+The home of the late monarch, Queen Elizabeth II since 1952, Buckingham Palace remains the administrative headquarters of the royal family and the site of many official events and receptions.
 Today, the 830,000 sq. ft. building has 775 rooms, including 19 state rooms, 52 royal and guest bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms.

 The British monarch’s role in governing the United Kingdom today is largely ceremonial—in Britain’s constitutional monarchy, the monarch or sovereign is head of state.
 However, the power to create laws rests with Parliament, and the executive function is fulfilled by the Prime Minister.

-And, Buckingham Palace continues to play an important part in the monarch’s current duties.
-Today, the Queen welcomes many foreign leaders to the palace for celebratory events as well as important diplomatic meetings.
+Buckingham Palace continues to play an important part in the monarch’s duties.
+Queen Elizabeth II welcomed many foreign leaders to the palace for celebratory events as well as important diplomatic meetings.

 Who Built Buckingham Palace?
 Royal Collection Trust.